 Our neighbors in Canada — and the United Kingdom, Australia, New Zealand and other former colonies — may have an easier time remembering than we do.
 For them, today is Remembrance Day, which also marks the World War I armistice, but much more solemnly.

 Many people wear red poppies, the flower that inspired a Canadian World War I soldier, Lt.
 Col. John McCrae, to write the poem “In Flanders Fields” when he saw them growing near the grave of a friend killed in battle, according to the Canadian Broadcasting Corp. website.

 So if you don’t know any veterans, make it a point to meet some.
+Go to one of the many events today sponsored by veterans in our area.
 Or try writing a note of encouragement to a soldier, sailor or Marine.